OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

 For your reference, the following is the code included in the Home.ts file.
 This file includes the minimum number of changes needed in order for your add-in to run.

->**Note:** To see a complete example of a JavaScript file that has been converted to TypeScript, see [Excel-Add-In-TS-StartWeb/Home.ts](https://github.com/OfficeDev/Excel-Add-In-TS-Start/blob/master/Excel-Add-In-TS-StartWeb/Home.ts).
+>**Note:** For a complete example of a JavaScript file that has been converted to TypeScript, see [Excel-Add-In-TS-StartWeb/Home.ts](https://github.com/OfficeDev/Excel-Add-In-TS-Start/blob/master/Excel-Add-In-TS-StartWeb/Home.ts).

 ```
 declare var fabric: any;